 Time passed.

-Isaac would listen to these takes while hiking and make notes of particular ideas that struck him and then share these with Jorgensen who was touring quite intensively with Wilco throughout 2019.
+Isaac would listen to these takes while hiking and make notes of particular ideas that struck him and then share these with Jorgensen who was touring quite intensively with Wilco.
 Little by little the shape of a cohesive body of work began to emerge.

 Their first single “Cycling” is more or less an improvisation that has been slightly edited and re-sung.
 Jeremy Turner provides the wonderful pulsating cellos that accompany Jorgensen’s meticulous production and Calire’s sly rhythms.